-Toseph Devlin teaches Wills and Trusts, Contracts, Drafting Wills and Trusts, Drafting Contracts and Business Agreements, and Business Entities and Operations.
+Drafting Contracts and Business Agreements, and Business Entities and Operations.
 He is a cum laude graduate of Brandeis University, obtained his J.D. from Boston University School of Law, and practiced law in Boston.
-He is the author of AudioTextTour's Contracts series and Contracts Made Incredibly Easy.
+He is the author of Contracts Made Incredibly Easy.
 He has written extensively for local and national publications, lectured for a national bar review company, and served on the board of trustees for the American Association of University Administrators.